hcj-js/hcj/readme.md

 ### How it works, Continued ###

-The meat of the library is found in all of the functions that transform Components.
+The meat of the library is (read: will be) found in all of the functions that transform Components.
 You build complex components by composing functions around simple components.
 For instance, the ```append``` function used in the example above takes two components and returns a new component.

 ### Simple component I used recently ###